mauriziochiaro/test_snake/scripts_evaluation.md

 # Snake Game Scripts Evaluation

 ## Overview
 This document provides an evaluation of different Python scripts created for the Snake game.
-Each script is assessed based on its code structure, complexity, performance, and given a score.
-Human feedback is also included for practical insights.
+Each script is assessed by GPT4 based on its code structure, complexity, performance, and given a score.
+My feedback is also included for practical insights.

 ## Evaluation Table